-With regards to ownership of the TOB technologies, most parties supported property-owner ownership and did not suggest that property-owner ownership would prevent treatment of the equipment as a regulatory asset.
+With regards to ownership of the TOB technologies, no party suggested IOUmost parties supported property-owner ownership was necessary, orand did not suggest that property-owner ownership would prevent treatment of the equipment as a regulatory asset.
 If proposers wish to utilize a different ownership model, such as third-party implementer ownership, they should be prepared to explain why in their proposals.